chiflmas/starship-landing-gym/README.md

 The goal is to bring the rocket above the landing pad with a speed inferior to 5m/s.

-This is slightly modified version of the original [Armandpl Starsdhip Landing Gym](https://github.com/Armandpl/starship-landing-gym) with upper crash detection and time penalty.
+This is slightly modified version of the original [Armandpl's Starship Landing Gym](https://github.com/Armandpl/starship-landing-gym) with upper crash detection and time penalty.

 ## Installation